1991 Punjab killings

-The 1991 Punjab Killings was a killings of train passengers that occurred on 15 June 1991 in the Ludhiana district of the Indian State of Punjab, where Khalistani militants killed at least 80 to 100 Hindu passengers travelling in two trains.
+The 1991 Punjab killings were a series of train massacres that occurred on 15 June 1991 and 26 December 1991 in the Ludhiana district of the Indian State of Punjab.
+Allegedly Khalistani militants killed 125 Punjabi Hindu passengers in these incidents.

 Events

 June 1991

 The militants stopped the two trains about a kilometre from Ludhiana station by pulling the emergency cords, triggering emergency brakes.
 They proceeded to open fire inside the trains at around 9:35 p.m.
 (IST), killing at least 80 passengers.
 After the attackers fled, the train moved back to Badduwal station, where the rescue team arrived with doctors.
 Local villagers helped the survivors with food, water, medicine, and mental support.
 The attacks came less than five hours after polling closed in a national election already marred by violence and interrupted by the assassination of ex-Prime Minister Rajiv Gandhi around a month prior.